laravel-enso/documentation/docs/backend/currencies.md

 * `bar-chart`

 ## Features
-- can manage currencies and exchange rates
+- handles CRUD operations for currencies and exchange rates
-- a default currency has to be set
+- manages the default currency for your project
 - exchange rates can be input for a given day
-- has an included currencies seeder which can be published and further customized
+- comes with an included currencies seeder which can be published and further customized
+- includes front-end assets

 ## Publishes